Superrehtard/old_diaspora_wiki/Coffee-Setup.md

 Login to paypal.com

-Goto Merchant Services and create a new subscription button
+Goto Merchant Services and create a new subscription button (if personal account create a normal button with 3 options)

 Any Name is fine